 40% of all the money spent on e-commerce is attributed to impulse purchases

 The data highlights the substantial impact of impulsive behavior in shaping the financial dynamics of e-commerce, emphasizing the role of immediate desires and spur-of-the-moment choices in driving online sales.
+Managing impulse buying is crucial to save money and make more mindful purchasing decisions.
 Businesses in the digital marketplace can leverage this information to tailor their strategies and capitalize on the prevalence of impulse buying in the online shopping experience.

 54% of U.S shoppers acknowledge spending $100 or more on impulse buys